nsensfel/prolix-coding-style/README.md

 it should be) leaving an empty line to separate each group.
 The elements of a group should be sorted alphabetically.

-## Blocks
-Blocks are list of elements within braces, brackets, chevrons, parentheses, or other punctuation pairs of this kind.
-These punctuation pairs have to be present even if the language allows their omission, unless the block semantically defined by its indentation level.
-Prolix uses the same rules for all punctuation pairs, with some exceptions here and there.

-In order to specify some exceptions:
-* **Qualifying blocks:** blocks that qualify an element (e.g. index in an array, class parameters, function call parameter lists).
-* **Instruction blocks:** blocks that contain sequences of instructions whose returned valued is not being used.

-A block has its opening punctuation and closing punctuation on the same column, unless this block is **not** an *instruction block* and both it and whatever keywords are part of the construct fit on a single *code line*.
-If the block is on multiple lines, the closing punctuation does not share its line with anything else.
-If the block is on multiple lines and the language uses infix notations, the opening punctuation does not share its line with anything else.
-If the block is on multiple lines and the language uses prefix notations, the opening punctuation is immediately followed by the prefix operator and nothing else is present on that line.
-If the block is on multiple lines, the indentation level is incremented past the opening punctuation and decremented for the closing punctuation.

-With the exception of *instruction blocks*, lists of elements with a single value may omit the punctuation pairs if the language permits it.

-With the exception of *qualifying blocks*, if a block shares its line with other things, a space separates it from whatever other elements are on the line.
-This space is not present for unary operators.

-Blocks cannot contain different non-unary operations.
-Thus, to chain different non-unary operations, sub-blocks have to be created.
-This makes it impossible to rely on operator priority for non-unary operations.

-Nothing can go under the current indentation level except for the block's closing punctuation.
-Thus, things like labels and comments are indented.

 Note:
-* Commas are attached to the block that precedes them.
 * The pre and post operations of a `for` are not considered to be *instruction blocks*.
 * An acceptable exception to these rules is considering `else if` as a single